 Department of Malicious VaguenessMVP

-As the Encounter Designer, I designed and implemented an enemy roster with mechanics and behaviors that reinforced core narrative themes and advanced player skill progression.
-This culminated in a multi-phase boss encounter that successfully tested the player's mastery of all game systems.
+As the Encounter Designer, I designed and implemented a roster of enemies with mechanics and behaviors that reinforce narrative themes and advanced player skill progression.
+This culminates in a multi-phase boss encounter that tests the player's mastery of game systems.

 - Engine: Unity